37 Best Things To Do In Florence, Italy

 The Botticelli Room (incidentally my favorite of the entire exhibit) holds his largest collection of works, including the Birth of Venus and Spring.

-The Uffizi Gallery has been open to the public since 1765, and thus is considered the oldest museum in the world.
+The Uffizi Gallery has been open to the public since 1765 and is thus considered the oldest museum in the world.
 That is, thanks to the patronage of the Medici family.

 Bargello